UffizziCloud/uffizzi/README.md

 </details>

 <details><summary><b>Does Uffizzi support _____________?</b></summary>
-Uffizzi is container-centric and primarily designed for web languages.
-In general, if your application can be containerized, described with Docker Compose, and accepts HTTP traffic, Uffizzi can preview it.
+Uffizzi is container-centric, so in general, if your application can be containerized, described with Docker Compose, and accepts HTTP traffic, Uffizzi can preview it.
+Uffizzi supports web applications, microservices, databases, binaries, and command-line tools.
 </details>

 <details><summary><b>How can my application services communicate?</b></summary>